facebook pixel

 Electric fireplaces create about 5,000 BTUs of heat or about 400 sq feet of heating area (a very small space.)
 Compare this to gas fireplaces that create upwards of 35,000 BTUs of heat or about 2,800 sq feet of heating area.

 All that is required to install an electric fireplace is a basic electric connection.
 The heat in an electric fireplace is created by a heating element simialr to a space heater and distributed with a blower.
-Very little maintenance is required, but you will need to listen to a blower when the electric fireplace is on.
+(Very little maintenance is required.)

 The goals you have for your fireplace project will determine the fuel type you choose.
 It is our hope that years from after you get your fireplace installation, you are still thrilled by your investment.
 We want you to feel confident and understand the type of person purchasing each type of fireplace insert.
 If you have any questions, please reach out to The Stove Shop.
 We are here to help!